MediEvil (series): Music

 The soundtrack of the first game was composed by Paul Arnold and Andrew Barnabas, the musical duo more commonly known as "Bob & Barn".
 SCE Cambridge instructed them to compose a Danny Elfman-influenced score, similar to those of Beetlejuice, The Nightmare Before Christmas and Batman Returns.
 The music was created using electronic synthesizers to simulate an entire orchestra and organ.
 The music for MediEvil 2 was also composed by "Bob & Barn".
 MediEvil: Resurrection used parts of the original MediEvil score, along with elements composed by Bob & Barn that was performed by a live orchestra and choir.
 An album was made from this music and signed copies can be purchased from the artists' website.

 The soundtrack in MediEvil: Resurrection is orchestrated, unlike the first installment.
 Approximately half of the themes from the original were removed while new themes were created to fit with the new levels.
 The music is split into two halves; the cues from the first half are largely reminiscent of a select number of cues from the original game with the addition of extra thematic elements to strengthen them.
 The other half of the music is original and composed exclusively for Resurrection.
 The new soundtrack was composed by Bob & Barn and features performances from members of the City of Prague Philharmonic Orchestra that was recorded in the Czech Republic.
 The orchestra, headed by Nic Raine, consisted of approximately 80 performers and in addition benefits from a 32 piece choir, also recorded in the same venue.
-This was in similar vain to SCE Cambridge Studio's previous orchestral game Primal, which was also recorded in Prague by the same performers.
+This was in similar vain to SCE Studio Cambridge's previous orchestral game Primal, which was also recorded in Prague by the same performers.